Go Hyun-jung

-Go Hyun-jung (Korean: 고현정; born March 2, 1971) is a South Korean actress.
+Go Hyun-jung (Korean: 고현정; born March 2, 1971) is a South Korean actress and beauty pageant titleholder.
 She debuted in the entertainment industry as a Miss Korea runner-up in 1989 and went on to star in Sandglass (1995), one of the highest-rated and critically acclaimed dramas in Korean television history.
 She retired after marrying chaebol Chung Yong-jin in 1995, then returned to acting after their divorce in 2003.
-Go has since regained her top star status in Korea, becoming the highest-paid actress on TV after the success of her series Queen Seondeok (2009) and Daemul (2010).
+Go has since regained her top star status in Korea, becoming the highest-paid actress on TV after the success of her series' Queen Seondeok (2009) and Big Thing (2010).

 Life and career

 Early career and retirement

 Go Hyun-jung graduated from Dongguk University with a degree in Performing Arts.
 She was a runner-up in the Miss Korea pageant in 1989, which launched her acting career.
 Her big break came in the 1995 SBS drama Sandglass.
 The drama dealt with modern Korean history from 1970 to the 1990s and was one of the highest rated dramas in Korean television history, with average ratings of 50.8% and a peak of 64.5%.
-People would rush home just to see a new episode, saying “it's time to go home,” which meant they had to go home to watch Sandglass.
+People would rush home just to see a new episode, saying "it's time to go home," which meant they had to go home to watch Sandglass.
 However, following her marriage, Go announced her retirement from the industry.